Justin-Diner/Justin-Diner/README.md

 - :mage_man: I’m currently working on a full-stack AirBnB Clone set in the Wizarding World of Harry Potter.
 - 🌱 I’m currently improving at the MERN stack.
 - 👯 I’m looking to collaborate on open source applications and building full-stack applications.
-- 💬 Ask me about ReactJS and difficult programming questions.
+- 💬 Ask me about ReactJS and solving difficult programming questions.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love Sci-fi, Fantasy, Snowboarding and Electronic Music.